Back in school buildings: One school district’s experience in 10 weeks

 But it’s been daunting.
 Teachers carry a big load.
 Even with safeguards in place, individual coronavirus cases are nearly inevitable.
 Contact tracing and quarantining have been critical — as have posting information about schools affected and keeping the trust of anxious parents.

-a pandemic-minded world where caution is melded with the comfort of the familiar.
+With one marking period complete, school has become a pandemic-minded world where caution is melded with the comfort of the familiar.
 There is the Pledge of Allegiance in the morning, math and reading, lunch in the cafeteria, breaks outside for recess.
 But fewer than 40 percent of students are on campus at once.
 They keep to new rules.

 “It has gone better than we expected,” Schools Superintendent Joseph J. Roy said as he eyed the latest trend data in October.
 “Now we know we’re not superspreaders.
 We have 22 schools.
 We’re this far into it.
 We have no evidence that a case spread and created another case in a school.”

 But coronavirus cases are surging across the country and in his region, adding complexity to what lies ahead.
-Nationally, some school systems have retreated from plans for in-
+Nationally, some school systems have retreated from plans for in-person learning.

-person learning.
 The daily count of coronavirus cases in the United States topped 100,000 for the first time last week and soared on Wednesday to more than 145,000, a record.

 The Bethlehem school system is staying the course for as long as local health leaders say it’s okay, Roy said this week.
 Still, “it’s going rapidly in the wrong direction,” he added worriedly.

-Bethlehem is part of an early wave of school districts nationally that rely at least partly on in-
+Bethlehem is part of an early wave of school districts nationally that rely at least partly on in-person instruction.

-person instruction.
 Its approach is a hybrid, with days that alternate between on-campus and online learning so that fewer students crowd together at any one time.

 Now, as an increasing number of districts strategize about bringing students back, the experience of the Pennsylvania system 70 miles north of Philadelphia points to what may be ahead for others.